Ottawa Freedom Protest 2022 noise: How to help cats & dogs suffering from fear & anxiety

 How to keep pets safe during the Ottawa Occupation: Pets are suffering from anxiety due to excessive noise pollution

-This post contains affiliate links to products I've recommended to help keep your pet calm,
+This post contains affiliate links to products I've recommended to help keep your pet calm, and I will be compensated if you make a purchase after clicking on my links. |

 No rational person can call it anything else- the city of Ottawa is being held hostage by an illegal occupation.
 Since January 29th, non-stop noise pollution from honking horns, yelling, harassment, and fireworks has created an unbearable environment for residents.
 For dogs and cats in downtown Ottawa, this environment is terrifying.